influxdata/docs-v2/content/telegraf/v1.20/introduction/installation.md

 EOF
 ```

-Install telegraf once repository is added to the `yum` configuration:
+Install telegraf once the repository is added to the `yum` configuration:

 ```bash
 sudo yum install telegraf